cartesia-ai/calhacks2024/README.md

 ### `runner.py`

 This file contains some code to help configure the agent with the API keys in `.env` so it can connect to the Daily room we created earlier.
 You probably don't need to change anything here.

+### `pyproject.toml`, `.python-version`, `uv.lock`

+These files are used to manage the dependencies of the project.
+You probably don't need to change anything here.